How to Make Classic Provençal Ratatouille

-Thanks to the availability of ingredients, ratatouille has become one of the most beloved dishes in Provençal cuisine.
+Because its ingredients are so easy to find, ratatouille has become one of Provençal cuisine’s most beloved dishes.
 The essence of this dish lies in sautéing and simmering fresh vegetables cut into pieces.

 The recipe for oven-baked ratatouille (a dish made of layered baked vegetable slices) is actually a modern interpretation rather than a classic method of preparation.
-However, due to the famous animated film “Ratatouille,” many people consider the baked version created by the main character to be the traditional recipe.
-Besides the differences in preparation methods, there are also variations in the ingredients: among the types of this French dish are ratatouille with mushrooms, ratatouille with carrot-tomato sauce, or ratatouille with potatoes and béchamel sauce.
-Today, we will prepare the traditional ratatouille – a classic recipe.
+However, because of the animated film “Ratatouille,” many people think the baked version created by the main character is the traditional recipe.
+Besides differences in preparation, there are also variations in ingredients: some versions include mushrooms, a carrot-tomato sauce, or potatoes with béchamel.
+Today, we will prepare the traditional ratatouille — a classic recipe.

 Ingredients: tomatoes – 4; red bell peppers – 2; zucchini – 2; onions – 2; eggplant – 1; garlic – 4 cloves; fresh thyme – 4 sprigs; tomato paste – 2 tablespoons (optional); Provençal herbs – optional; olive oil – to taste; salt – to taste.